-The City of Tucson (where we are based) has commissioned a piece titled Wet Wheel, a 20-foot wide and 14-ft tall bike wheel which will straddle a portion of a mixed-use biking/pedestrian path like a gateway.
+The City of Tucson (where we are based) has commissioned a piece titled Wet Wheel, a 20-foot wide and 14-ft tall bike wheel that will straddle a portion of a mixed-use biking/pedestrian path like a gateway.
 The spokes would be absent except when a cyclist rides through the center, water jets appear in the place of spokes and give the rider an approximately one-second spray of water— a much needed and refreshing way to cool off in the intense, Arizona sun!
 Wet Wheel will straddle a portion of the mixed-use path that is optional so people can choose if they would like to get wet or not.

 For cyclists and pedestrians, Wet Wheel will offer a welcome burst of cool, refreshing water on a hot day.
 Neighborhood children and parents can use the area as a small splash park.
 As a piece of sculpture, it will act both as a gateway to pass through and as a monument to cycling culture.
 It will become a gathering place, a destination, and a marker of one’s passage through the area.
 We can’t wait to bring this exciting new sculpture to the people of our wonderful city!

 #joeoconnell #community #bicycleculture #StainlessSteel #placemaking #thisistucson #bikepath #wetwheel #interactiveart #3dart #Sculpture #bicycle #artsfoundationoftucson #tucson #tucsonaz #tucsonarizona #PublicArt #Arizona #CreativeMachines #3d